nf-core/website/markdown/usage/troubleshooting.md

 ERROR ~ Cannot find any reads matching: *{1,2}.fastq.gz
 ```

-Or when you're using a input method like --input '/<path>/<to>/*_fq.gz', but only pick up one file, or only one file per pair being processed during the run, please note the following:
+Or when you're using a input method like `--input '/<path>/<to>/*_fq.gz'`, but only pick up one file, or only one file per pair being processed during the run, please note the following:

 1. [The path must be enclosed in quotes (`'` or `"`)](#output-for-only-a-single-sample-although-i-specified-multiple-with-wildcards)
 2. The path must have at least one `*` wildcard character.
 This is even if you are only running one paired end sample.